bbatsov/metaredux/_posts/2020-12-07-migrating-from-disqus-to-hyvor-talk.md

 > If you are not paying for it, you're not the customer; you're the product being sold.

-Hyvor Talk doesn't have a free plan, which might be deal-breaker for some, but I'm more than happy to pay $5/month for a service that is respecting the privacy of my users and could be used on unlimited number of sites.
+Hyvor Talk doesn't have a free plan, which might be a deal-breaker for some, but I'm more than happy to pay $5/month for a service that is respecting the privacy of my users and could be used on unlimited number of sites.
 If you'd like to give Hyvor a try I'd appreciated it if you used my [affiliate link](https://talk.hyvor.com?aff=14023) to sign up.